Sparros/Algorithmic-Trading-Strategy-Project/README.md

 #### Orchestration

 All these functions are combined and executed by the central `prepare_data_for_ml` and `macro_data_orchestrator` functions.
-These functions take care of the entire process—from fetching the raw data to saving the final engineered dataset—ensuring a reproducible and robust data pipeline for the subsequent modeling and backtesting stages.
+These functions take care of the entire process, from fetching the raw data to saving the final engineered dataset, ensuring a reproducible and robust data pipeline for the subsequent modeling and backtesting stages.

 ## 2. Model Screening and Baseline Selection